NesBet/QR-Code-generator/README.md

 ## Contact

 If you have any questions or suggestions, please open an issue on GitHub or contact [nehemiah.kibet77@gmail.com](mailto:nehemiah.kibet77@gmail.com).
+You can also reach out to me by visiting my [portfolio](https://neshkibet.vercel.app).

 Built with ❤️ by [Neshacks]